RichardBean/LatinSquares/README.md

 J. Nelder, Critical sets in Latin squares, CSIRO Division of Math. and Stats.
 Newsletter, Vol. 38 (1977), p.
 4.

-## The On-Line Encyclopedia of Integer Sequences® (OEIS®) critical set sequences
+## The On-Line Encyclopedia of Integer Sequences (OEIS) critical set sequences

 [OEIS A002620 -- Quarter-squares: a(n) = floor(n/2)*ceiling(n/2).
 Equivalently, a(n) = floor(n^2/4)](http://oeis.org/A002620)

-[OEIS A063437 -- Cardinality of largest critical set in any Latin square of order n](http://oeis.org/A063437) [OEIS A080572 -- Number of ordered pairs (i,j), 0 <= i,j < n, for which (i & j) is nonzero, where & is the bitwise AND operator](http://oeis.org/A080572)
+[OEIS A063437 -- Cardinality of largest critical set in any Latin square of order n](http://oeis.org/A063437)

+[OEIS A080572 -- Number of ordered pairs (i,j), 0 <= i,j < n, for which (i & j) is nonzero, where & is the bitwise AND operator](http://oeis.org/A080572)